The shift we're making

 We’ll ask asset managers to provide regular updates and reports on their progress.
 If we find they’re not reaching the standards we expect, we may decide to stop working with them.

-By end of 2020, we also aim to become signatories of the UN Principles for Responsible Investment (PRI), and the UK Stewardship Code set out by the Financial Reporting Council.
+We have recently become signatories of the UN Principles for Responsible Investment (UN PRI), and by the end of 2020, we also aim to sign up to the UK Stewardship Code set out by the Financial Reporting Council.